Morocco

 Day 1: Marrakech to Imlil (1,740m)

-You will be picked up from marrakech city center (Hotel Ali cafe)at 7h30 PM or from Marrakech Airport at 8:00 PM, and then driven to the mountain village of Imlil.
-Here you can enjoy your welcome dinner, and take in the panoramic views of the High Atlas mountains.
+From there, you'll be driven to the mountain village of Imlil.
+After arriving, enjoy your welcome dinner, and take in the panoramic views of the High Atlas mountains.

 image_EKJW39NEVFNRAUQS